L3ad Solutions

 I Added Live Chat.Then I Stopped Answering.

-Live chat looks great on a website.
-It signals availability, responsiveness, and customer care.
 The problem is that it only works if someone's actually there to respond.
 I installed a chat widget, felt productive about it, then realized I'd created a tool that could damage trust the moment a visitor opened it and nobody replied.

-The friction isn't the installation—most platforms handle that in minutes.
-The friction is the commitment.
-Web.dev's performance research shows that user expectations spike when they see an interactive element.
+Web.dev's performance research shows user expectations spike when they see an interactive element.
 A chat box sitting there unanswered is worse than no chat box at all.
-I found myself choosing between hiring someone to monitor it 24/7, setting up aggressive auto-responders that felt impersonal, or turning it off entirely.

-What I learned: live chat isn't a feature you add because it's trendy.
-It's a staffing decision disguised as a technical one.
-If you can't staff it reliably, a simple contact form with a clear response time promise is more honest.
-Our web design approach starts with what you can actually maintain, not what looks complete.
+If you can't staff it reliably, a simple contact form with a clear response-time promise is more honest.
+Our web design work starts with what you can actually maintain, not what looks complete.

 Takeaway